 Would you close the door to 40% of your fans and prospects?

 Make sure the app you choose offers mobile access, the standard link to your campaign tab will not work.
 Zuck Dawg hasn’t built Facebook tabs for mobile yet, and possibly never will (you’d have to have really super small thumbs to click on the right one anyway ;).
-App vendors, like Agorapulse, will provide you with a specific link, which detects the type of device your participants are using and optimize the format for their screen.
+App vendors, which detects the type of device your participants are using and optimize the format for their screen.

 Sweepstakes work well in industries and verticals which offer wide reaching, generalized products or services (consumer goods, travel, fashion, massage, landscaping, etc.) but, not so well in highly specialized B2B niche software or luxury goods.
 If your brand is of the Chanel or Salesforce CRM type, an “enter to win a $1,500 Chanel handbag” or “one year’s subscription to our CRM tool” may not be such a good idea…